German-slaying oatmeal chocolate chip cookies

-- 2 sticks butter (250 grams), softened
+- 2 sticks unsalted butter 250 grams

-- 1 cup firmly packed brown sugar (232 grams)
+- 1 cup brown sugar, firmly packed 232 grams

-- Half cup granulated sugar (112 grams)
+- 1/2 cup granulated sugar 112 grams

 - 2 eggs

-- 1 teaspoon baking soda
+- 1 tsp baking soda

-- 1 cup chocolate chips (roughly 200 grams)
+- 1 cup chocolate chips 200 grams

-2. In a medium bowl, mix the butter and sugars together until creamy.
+- In a medium bowl, mix the butter and sugars together until creamy.
 Add the eggs and vanilla and mix together.

-3. In a separate mixing bowl, combine the whole-wheat flour, baking soda and optional spices until well mixed.
+- In a separate mixing bowl, combine the whole-wheat flour, baking soda and optional spices until well mixed.
 Add to the bowl of creamed sugars and mix well.

-4. Add the oats and, if using, shredded coconut to the bowl and mix well.
+- Add the oats and, if using, shredded coconut to the bowl and mix well.
 Add the chocolate chips and stir in until combined.

-6. Using a spoon, or hands, make roundish balls of dough, about the size of a half-dollar, and put them on the baking sheet, spaced about an inch and a half apart.
+- Using a spoon, or hands, make roundish balls of dough, about the size of a half-dollar, and put them on the baking sheet, spaced about an inch and a half apart.